-In addition, in 2012, the Company invested \$7.0 million in cash in exchange for a five percent economic interest in a related entity, DreamPlay LLC, that will exploit the recognition technologies in non-toy consumer product categories.
+In addition, in 2012, the Company invested \$7.0 million in cash in exchange for a five percent economic interest in a related entity, DreamPlay LLC, which will exploit the recognition technologies in non-toy consumer product categories.
 NantWorks has the right to repurchase the Company's interest for \$7.0 million.
 The Company has classified this investment as a long term asset on its balance sheet.
 The Company's investment is being accounted for using the cost method.
-As of December 31, 2014 the Company determined the value of this investment will be realized and that no impairment has occurred.
+As of December 31, 2015, the Company determined the value of this investment will be realized and that no impairment has occurred.

-In November 2014, the Company entered into a joint venture with Meisheng Culture & Creative Corp., for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed upon territories of the People's Republic of China.
+In November 2014, the Company entered into a joint venture with Meisheng Culture & Creative Corp., for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed-upon territories of the People's Republic of China.
 The joint venture will include a subsidiary in the Shanghai Free Trade Zone that is expected to sell, distribute and market these products, which can include dolls, plush, role play products, action figures, costumes, seasonal items, technology and app-enhanced toys and many more, based on top entertainment licenses and JAKKS' own proprietary brands.
 The Company owns fifty-one percent of the joint venture.
-Only minimal expenses were incurred in 2014 and the non-controlling interest's share of the losses from the joint venture for the year ended December 31, 2014 was immaterial.
+The results of operations of the joint venture are consolidated with the Company's results.
+Only minimal expenses were incurred in 2014 and the non-controlling interest's share of the losses from the joint venture for the year ended December 31, 2014 and 2015 was nominal and \$84,000, respectively.